Wainhouse Tower: History

+In 1918, an appeal was started to raise money to purchase the tower for the local community, with a target of £1,000.

 Restoration

 In 2006, Wainhouse Tower was closed because of safety problems.
 Work to repair it began in July 2008 and took about five months.
 During the restoration, the top section of the tower was partly dismantled and rebuilt, decorative sections and part of the main shaft were repointed, missing stone finials replaced, the drainage system improved, corroded ironwork replaced and cracks at the base of the tower fixed.
 The tower reopened to the general public on 4 May 2009.
-Restoration cost £400,000.
+The restoration cost was £400,000.

 In 2011, the Huffington Post included the tower in its list of the "Top 10 Pieces of Folly Architecture", and The Telegraph included the tower on their top 15 list of "Britain's Best Architectural Follies".